NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/external/ext_tools.md

 ## Exporting requirements and their formalizations

- After writing a FRETish requirement, users can save the resulting formalizations in json file by clicking the "update" button.
+ After writing a FRETish requirement, users can save the resulting formalizations in JSON file by clicking the "update" button.
 If the EXTERNAL_EXP_JSON environment variable is defined and the location of the resulting file is valid, FRET will write results to this file.
 If the environment variable is undefined or invalid, FRET will write results to a default file named requirement.json in the user Documents directory.
 If an output file with the same name exists, FRET will overwrite it.
 FRET automatically exits after exporting the output file.

 [Back to the tutorial page](../tutorial.md)